groovycode-xyz/taschengeld/requirements/codingPrinciples.md

 - **Write Tests:**

-  - Aim for high test coverage, especially for critical functionalities.
+  - Aim for minimal test coverage, and only test critical functionalities.
-  - Write unit tests for individual components and functions.
-  - Write integration tests for API endpoints and database interactions.
+  - Use as simple tests as possible.
+  - Avoid using testing tools like Jest, Mocha, etc.
+  - Use simple test scripts to test critical functionalities.
+  - Use manual testing for as much as possible.
+  - See actual test-backup-restore.sh for examples.

 - **Test Naming:**
   - Use descriptive names for test cases to clearly indicate their purpose.